cmmerritt/cmmerritt/README.md

 <h3> About Me </h3>

 - 💻 [Portfolio site](https://www.christianemerritt.com/)
-- 🔭 I’m currently working on: An event finder for Halloween events in Portland, OR; Apps for my [Bangle.js 2](https://banglejs.com/) watch
+- 🔭 I’m currently working on: An email signature generator that mismatches inspirational quotes and sources.
+Tired of misattributed quotes?
+If you can't beat 'em, join 'em.
+Think: "Do or do not.
+There is no try. -Socrates" Coming soon: fonts, giphy, and other customization
 - 😄 Pronouns: She/Her/Hers
 - 💜 Interests: sci-fi, philosophy, horror, writing, gardening, knitting
 - ⚡ Fun fact: I designed and knit a red Star Trek command uniform for my cat.
 She did not appreciate it.